 I think it is important to talk now about how all of us struggle with trusting God.
 Trusting in God at times is easier said than done, isn't it?
 This is because some things in our life tend to be so hard to handle and understand.
 God is sovereign over everything, including what happens to us, so this makes us think and feel God's decisions are scary and hurtful.
 During these times we can doubt whether He really cares for us.

 I feel it is important for me not to glibly give all of you a so-called simple recipe to follow for trusting in Him.
 Trusting God can be quite impossible and very unreasonable from a human perspective at times.
 A friend of mine had a teenage daughter die in a car accident.
 She struggled and still does at times concerning trusting God.
 She had faithfully asked God to protect her kids ever since they were born.
 I know God understands her struggle with trusting Him because He knows all things.
 I know He isn't thinking, "how dare she does not trust Me."
 God is patient and kind.
 We are more demanding towards people who are suffering than God is.
 Remember, He died for us when we were His enemies.

 So why does God allow us to suffer?
-Only God can answer that age old question fully.
-(Who can understand God completely - He is the Creator of everything and without Him we would not exist.)
-Yet let me share some ideas that might help you to understand God and suffering.
+Let me share some ideas that might help you to understand God and suffering:

 - We need to remember His decisions aren't made by some wild man but are made through the understanding and wisdom that created us and loves us.
 His decisions are made from an eternal perspective, not from a human perspective.